morrislab/damuta/README.md

-# damut
+# DAmuta
-tandem signatures of damage and repair
+Dirichlet Allocation of mutations in cancer

 # dependencies